- Measuring the UV absorbance

 Because the base composition model depends only on the isolated nucleosides, the calculation can easily accommodate modifications.
 If, in the above sequence, the A is replaced by 8-bromo-dA (E = 14.8), the calculation becomes

 The nearest-neighbour model takes into account interactions between adjacent bases (and between the "ends", E, of the sequence).
+This can be done by simply summing over the interaction terms including ends (see below), or by summing over (different) interaction terms and subtracting terms for individual nucleotides.
 These nearest-neighbour parameters are measured empirically, and can give very accurate values for extinction coefficients of DNA.
 For the above sequence, the calculation is

 A problem with this method is that modifications (whether internal or terminal) are not easily accommodated.
 For example, if the C in the above sequence is replaced by 5-Me-dC, the nearest-neighbour parameters GC and CG are unknown.
 Because the parameters are determined empirically, there is no direct link between the extinction coefficient of the isolated nucleoside and its nearest-neighbour parameters.
 The problem is exacerbated when multiple modifications are present.